mana-vox/mana-vox/README.md

 #### 4. Company detection

 A list of 453 companies of interest was compiled from the three reference NGOs - WWF, Greenpeace, Friend of the Earth.
 Each item is upstream of its classification by the algorithm analyzed to determine whether any of these companies appear in the text.
 In this version of the algorithm, this analysis is done by comparing each word to each item in the list.
 To avoid the non-detection of a company, fuzzy matching is used when the number of characters is greater than 10.
 One of the main reasons for this choice is that the spelling of a company may vary slightly from one language to another.
 When the length of the company name does not exceed 10 characters, it must appear accurately in the text.
-This threshold was chosen after a review of errors in existing companies, the report of which is available [here](https://mana1.box.com/s/c9mu6ridtfxv5kxvqbaklk2mc348h99t) - access required.
+This threshold was chosen after a review of errors in existing companies.

 Every time a new company is added, a check should be done with the review team afterward to see if this company is often wrongly detected in articles.
 For example, after a month, check how many mentions there are for each new company, and if one is often mentioned, read some articles related to it to check if there is a problem.
 If there is, add the name of the company in the list of companies to check more thoroughly (see function “daniel_evaluation,” section “remove problematic companies” of the code).
 This is directly done for small company names (less than five letters) or small acronyms whose sequence can often be found in other words.
 Please note that this module is case sensitive.
 If no company name is detected in the content, the article is labeled with -1, with the status “no_companies”.